The day of reckoning has arrived – your initial DUI court date.

 Sentence: 90 days in jail, 85 suspended. $500 fine, plus $251 in court costs.
 10 week ASAP course.
 Driver’s license suspended for one year, eligible for restriction pending enrollment in ASAP and interlock installed for six months.

-For comparison, a typical sentence for a DWI – 1st offense with a BAC lower than 0.15 in Virginia is a completely suspended jail term, $250 fine plus costs, 10 week ASAP course, driver’s license suspension for one year, eligible for restriction pending enrollment in ASAP and interlock installed for six months.
+For comparison, a typical sentence for a DWI – 1st offense with a BAC lower than 0.15 in Virginia is a completely suspended jail term, $250 fine plus costs, 10 weeks of an ASAP course, driver’s license suspension for one year, eligible for restriction pending enrollment in ASAP and interlock installed for six months.

 Some notes about the sentence.
 In Virginia, one typically serves half of any misdemeanor sentence, unless the sentence is mandatory by law.
 I had to go to jail because my BAC was just above 0.15, which would come with a five-day mandatory sentence.
-Since my BAC was removed as part of the plea, the commonwealth’s attorney still wanted me to do some jail time, which was set at five days.
-Since this five days was not mandatory, it was automatically cut to 2.5 days, with the half day removed as time served the night of the arrest.
+Since my BAC was removed as part of the plea, the commonwealth’s attorney still wanted me to do some jail time, which was set for five days.
+Since this five-day sentence was not mandatory, it was automatically cut to 2.5 days, with the half day removed as time served the night of the arrest.
 So, two days in jail.
-Also note that this half-sentence is pending on good behavior in jail – act up, and they keep you there the rest of the time.
+Also, note that this half-sentence is pending on good behavior in jail – act up, and they keep you there the rest of the time.

 RELATED: Final Cost Breakdown for my DUI